FarronF/limerick-council-meetings/meetings/2016/05/23-Full Meeting of Limerick City and County Council/Minutes of Adjourned Ordinary Meeting - 23rd March 2016.md

 The report recommended to the Council the approval of the Section 183 transfer.
 In

-this regard, copy of Statutory Notice dated 10th March, 2016, concerning the disposal of--- **12**
+this regard, copy of Statutory Notice dated 10th March, 2016, concerning the disposal of
+---
+**12**

 land at 16-19 Henry Street, Limerick City, had already been circulated and had been noted at